difx/difx/sites/Haystack/ehtc/Readme-Cycle7.txt

 # note that non-ALMA time still needs pcal and qpar defined
 # (due to the script checking; but the values are not used).
 #
-# if there is only one ALMA track, you may set that variable
+# if there is only one ALMA track, you may set that QA2_proj variable
-# true for the initial setup (unpacking DELIVERABLES, &c)...
+# as true for the initial setup (unpacking DELIVERABLES, &c)... and even
-# but once you create the grinding jobs, you must be careful
+# comment out some of the checking logic; but once you create the
+# the grinding jobs (...ehtc-joblist ... -L below), you must be careful
 # not to source this file unless you plan to grind things.
+For setting
+# plab, pcal and qpar, either copy from a previous iteration or (first time)
+# this will be handy:   tar ztvf .../*.APP_DELIVERABLES.tgz &c.
 export QA2_proj=false
 export QA2_na=false
 $QA2_proj && {
     $QA2_na && echo QA2 logic error && exit
     export plab=<track>-<exp>-<yyyymmdd>           # external QA2 file label
     export pcal=???????                            # internal QA2 label
-    export qpar=v?
+    export qpar=v?                                 # README.DRIVEPOLCONVERT
 }
 $QA2_na && echo QA2 logic error && exit
-export opts="-r -P $npar -S $scmp -f $npcf -A $dpfu -q $qpar" export plst="list of all pcal labels" export pdir=$hays/$exp/$exp-$vers/qa2 export ptar=$plab.APP_DELIVERABLES.tgz
+export opts="-r -P $npar -S $scmp -f $npcf -A $dpfu -q $qpar -s $spw" export plst=$pcal # or "list of all pcal labels" export pdir=$hays/$exp/$exp-$vers/qa2 export ptar=$plab.APP_DELIVERABLES.tgz